JUPIX AND PROPERTYFILE

 (b) the law so requires.

 15.2 Matters beyond reasonable control.
-Neither party shall breach the Contract by reason of any delay or failure in performance from anything beyond its reasonable control.
-However, if the delay or failure persists for one month or longer, the other party may terminate the Contract Immediately by giving notice to the affected party.
+Neither party shall breach the Contract by reason of any delay or failure in performance resulting from a Force Majeure Event.
+However, if the Force Majeure Event continues to cause a party to need relief from the impact of its delay or failure for one month or longer, the other party may terminate the Contract immediately by giving notice to the affected party.

 (a) The Provider may at any time assign or otherwise create an interest in any of its rights and obligations under a Contract without the consent of the Client.